VHenriksson/lwe-task/README.md

 It should be noted that `std::random_device` is not guaranteed to provide good randomness.
 For instance, the standard implementation on linux is to read from `/dev/urandom`, which is generally a good source of randomness.
 However, `/dev/urandom` does not know whether it has enough avaialble entropy, so the quality may deteriorate if a lot of randomness is required.
 The likelyhood of this being a problem depends on the system.

 It also seems like the standard way to use `std::random_device` is to seed some other pseudo-random number generator (such as the merseinne twister in `std::mt19937`) with it.
-I am unsure if this is done only for performance reasons, or if there is some underlying problem with how `std::random_device` works (e.g. the randomness not being whitened enough, but with `dev/urandom` this should not be a problem).
+I am unsure if this is done only for performance reasons, or if there is some underlying problem with how `std::random_device` works (e.g. the randomness not being whitened enough).
 Until I better understand if there are security issues with `std::random_device`, I believe using it directly should be more secure (at least on a system with good randomness availability).

 Future Work
 -----------